Richard Kingsland

 Sir Richard Kingsland, AO, CBE, DFC (19 October 1916 – 27 August 2012) was an Australian RAAF pilot known for being the youngest Australian group captain at age 29.
 He later became a senior public servant, heading the Departments of the Interior, Repatriation, and Veterans' Affairs.

 Biography

 Julius Allan Cohen was born in 1916.
 He later changed his name to Richard Kingsland, to avoid anti-semitism.

-Kingsland was sent to Morocco in 1940 to rescue two of Britain's most senior WWII leaders, Duff Cooper and John Vereker, 6th Viscount Gort.
-Kingsland managed to rescue them from French headquarters with only two other men and managed to flee in a Seaplane.
-That same year, he and his crew were sent to bomb a major Japanese headquarters established in Rabaul, New Guinea.
+Kingsland flew a Short Sunderland to Morocco in 1940 with two of Britain's senior WWII leaders, Duff Cooper and John Vereker, 6th Viscount Gort, who were attempting to make a diplomatic agreement with French leaders in North Africa.
+When negotiations failed, Kingsland evacuated the VIPs with pistol drawn.
+He then managed a difficult take off from a river estuary, while being harassed by a French police boat.

 For his invaluable service, he was awarded the Distinguished Flying Cross (DFC) in September 1940.
+Later in the war he served in the Pacific, flying the PBY Catalina to bomb a major Japanese headquarters in Rabaul, New Guinea.

 In June 2010, he published his autobiography, Into the Midst of Things.